juju/juju-gui-charm/README.md

 At this point, just running `juju-quickstart` will deploy the Juju GUI.
-When possible (i.e. when a non-local environment is used) the process does not add additional machines (the GUI is installed in the bootstrap node).
+When possible (i.e. when a non-local environment is used) the process does not add additional machines (i.e. the GUI is installed in the bootstrap node).

 Quickstart ends by opening the browser and automatically logging the user into the GUI, to observe and manage the environment visually.